 The problem is that, since nobody is perfect, there is some truth in every criticism.
 A pastor who does not have a secretary, for example, must remember an enormous amount of different things.
 Most pastors, I know, forget something every now and then.
-Friends understand and help, enemies find it a good reason people in the church whose main interest seems to be to criticize.
+Friends understand and help, enemies find it a good reason to criticize.

+Although criticism is not something new it seems as though there have been changes.
+There is no respect anymore, and there are people in the church whose main interest seems to be to criticize.
 While there is helpful criticism, some people criticize in a way that tears down and hurts.
 They don't care if it is the president of the General Conference or the pastor of their home church.
 There have been changes in respect and attitude everywhere in society.